ssmak/jquery-come-translate/README.md

 <br />

 ## History
-One way solution to convert text between Traditional Chinese and Simplified Chinese in browser.
+One way solution to convert text between multiple languages in browser.
 No any dependencies required.
 <br />
 <div align="center">
   <a href="https://paypal.me/ssmak">